rubyforgood/human-essentials/CONTRIBUTING.md

 ## Test Coverage

 This project uses the `simplecov` gem to generate a test coverage report.
 This report is generated when the tests are run (as previously mentioned, with `bundle exec rspec`).
 The report can then be viewed by opening `coverage/index.html` in a browser.

+To view the most recent test coverage statistics online, you can go to https://codeclimate.com/github/rubyforgood/diaper/code?sort=test_coverage for file-by-file statistics, and https://codeclimate.com/github/rubyforgood/diaper for the overall test coverage percentage (in addition to other information.